-Located on the elevated ridges and flanks of the Mayacamas Mountains to the west and the Vaca Range to the east, Lake County wines are revealing intense flavors and compelling quality.
+Located on the elevated ridges and flanks of the Mayacamas Mountains to the west and the Vaca Range to the east, Lake County grapes are producing wines that reveal intense flavors and compelling quality.
 It is once again time to evaluate the evolution of style coming from this re-emerging wine region.

-This competition will commence on June 11th at Brassfield Estate Winery where a panel of 10 wine experts will blind-taste and judge all wines submitted and select the winners in each category.
+This competition will commence on June 8th at Langtry Estate where a panel of 10 wine experts will blind-taste and judge all wines submitted and select the winners in each category.

-Bob Fraser, wine studies adjunct instructor and recently retired head of the Santa Rosa Junior College Wine Studies Program, also associated with the San Francisco Chronicle Wine Competition and the Sonoma County Harvest Fair, will preside as coordinator for the professional judging.
+Bob Fraser, wine studies adjunct instructor, recently retired head of the Santa Rosa Junior College Wine Studies Program, and currently associated with both the San Francisco Chronicle Wine Competition and the Sonoma County Harvest Fair, will preside as Director for the professional judging.

-Participating wineries are asked to submit their entry forms by May 13th and their wine entries by May 27th.
-All Lake County wines made in and outside the county using at least 75% Lake County grapes are encouraged to enter.
+Participating wineries are asked to submit their entry forms by May 13th and their wine entries by May 24th.
+All Lake County wines made inside and outside the county using at least 75% Lake County grapes are encouraged to enter.

-The community will be able to taste the winners at Langtry Estate & Vineyard on Saturday, June 14th where the people get to 'blind taste' the judges' top picks and select the "People's Choice."
+The community will be able to taste the winners at Moore Family Winery on Saturday, July 30th.
 We are anticipating that the exposure for the winning wines will be the largest in this competition's history.

 Thank you for your participation and good luck!